heliosgraphics/fractures/README.md

 ![](https://travis-ci.org/fractures/fractures.svg)

-The baseline atomic CSS toolkit.
+Baseline atomic CSS toolkit.
 [Demo.](http://fractures.space)

-*Fractures helps you bootstrap design-systems and prototypes by providing a set of non-blocking, atomic, utility classes.*
+Fractures helps you bootstrap design-systems and prototypes by providing a set of non-blocking, atomic, utility classes.

 Goals:
 - You can design with — not around it.
 Leaves UI untouched.